folio-org/okapi/doc/security.md

 stuff as the original, plus the permissions granted for that module.
 It signs the JWT, and returns them all in the X-Okapi-Module-Tokens header to Okapi.

-Okapi looks if it received any module tokens, and stores these in the pipeline it is executing, so it can pass such a special token to those modules that have special permissions.
+Okapi checks whether it received any module tokens, and stores these in the pipeline it is executing, so it can pass such a special token to those modules that have special permissions.
 The rest of the modules get a clean token.